-If you are using Ubuntu as the sole operating system and for some reasons, you must use Windows, you may try running it in a virtual machine.
+If you are using Ubuntu as the sole operating system and must use Windows for some reason, you may try running it in a virtual machine.

 Some Windows-only applications can be run with WINE.
 Though only opt for it when you are desperate.